bahbyega/CDPA-course-2021/README.md

 - `Clean` - removes all the object files that had been created, so you could do the fresh build.

 ### Run
-After you build the application you can run it with:
+After you built the application you can run it with:
 ```
 $ ./src/hw-1/build/out
 ```